WOLF retro DESIGN REVIEW. 6th January 2018

 Yamaha paid a lot of attention to detail and customized their manual for the centennial.
 They did not just take the DX7IIFD manual and give it a new cover.
 All the images of the machine accurately depict a longer 76-key synthesizer.

 WORD OF THE WOLF.

 This is more than just a limited special edition synthesizer, it is a work of art.
 We highly recommend this collectible to anyone interested in rare and unique vintage electronics whether or not you are a musician.
 If you can find one, be prepared to pay beyond what you hoped and it will still be well worth the investment.

 We also recommend finding the limited-edition vintage silver Ultimate apex stand to display it on.

 There is limited literature on the DX7C.
-Yamaha announced it in their After-Touch publication but there was no other pamphlet of brochure that we know of other that the mystical Centennial city poster.
+Yamaha announced it in their After-Touch publication but there was no other pamphlet of brochure that we know of that was exclusive or specific to the DX7II Centennial.

 This image found on the internet courtesy of digital_studio_japan, is evidence of an original Yamaha case made specially to carry the DX centennial.(The LC-DX7IIC)